Jinny (wrestler): NXT UK (2018–2022)

 Tensions continued to boil between Jinny and Niven, and eventually a match between the pair was announced on the first episode of NXT UK in 2021, where the winner would be the next to challenge Ray for the championship.
 On 7 January 2021, Jinny successfully defeated Niven after interference from Joseph Conners, whom Jinny seemed to have aligned herself with.
 Two weeks later, on the 21 January episode of NXT UK, Jinny was defeated by Ray, who retained her championship despite interference from Conners.
 Following this, Jinny and Conners would continue to feud with Niven, who gained an unlikely ally in Jack Starz.
 On the 11 March episode of NXT UK, Jinny and Conners were defeated by Niven and Starz in a mixed tag team match.
 Conners eventually defeated Starz in a singles match, thus ending the feud between the two teams.
 Jinny would then begin to feud with Aoife Valkyrie, saying that Valkyrie avoided her since her arrival in NXT UK.
 On 22 July episode of NXT UK, Jinny would appear on Noam Dar's Supernova Sessions, where she vowed to end Valkyrie, and later that evening, Valkyrie handed Jinny a feather to signal that she accepted her challenge.
 On the 29 July episode of NXT UK, Jinny defeated Valkyrie following a distraction from Conners.
 It was then announced that Jinny would face Valkyrie again, but this time it would be in a no disqualification match where Conners was locked in a cage; Jinny failed to win that match.
 The following week, Jinny claimed that although she lost the match, she won the war.
 On 16 September episode of NXT UK, Jinny found that Dawn had invaded her dressing room.
 The following week, Jinny defeated Dawn.

 She defeated Amale on the 27 January 2022 episode of NXT UK, which would be her final wrestling match.

 Retirement

 On 14 January 2023, after a year of inactivity, Sandhú confirmed her retirement from wrestling due to an injury that was later revealed to be a concussion.

 Other media

 Sandhú had an uncredited role in an episode of the third season of the British crime drama series DCI Banks.

 From 2021 to 2022, Sandhú and Trent Seven co-hosted the show WWE The Run-In.

 Personal life

-Sandhú met Austrian wrestler Walter Hahn, better known as Gunther, when they wrestled on the independent circuit; they began dating while in NXT UK, and married in a private ceremony in 2022.
-They held a second ceremony with family and friends in Sandhú's native London in April 2023.
+Sandhu met Austrian wrestler Walter Hahn, better known as Gunther, when they wrestled on the independent circuit; they began dating while in NXT UK, and married in a private ceremony in 2022.
+They held a second ceremony with family and friends in Sandhu's native London in April 2023.
 Their son was born on 27 December 2023.
 In 2025, they purchased a home in Cambridge.